confluentinc/ksql/docs/examples.md

  ```

 The following queries show how to access array items and map values in KSQL.
 The 'interest'
-column in the user table is an array of string with size two that represents the first and second
+column in the user table is an array of string that represents the
  interest of each user.
 The contactinfo column is a string to string map that represents the
  following contact information for each user: phone, city, state and zipcode.
 The following
  query will create a new stream from pageview_enriched that includes the first interrest of each